awsdocs/amazon-ec2-user-guide/doc_source/instance-console.md

 1. Restore any important data\.

-1. \[EC2\-Classic\] If the instance had an associated Elastic IP address, you must reassociate it with the instance\.

 For more information, see [Stop and Start Your Instance](Stop_Start.md)\.

 **To recover an instance store\-backed instance running on a host computer that failed**